tschaffter/rstudio/README.md

 Finally, edit the the GitHub workflow [.github/workflows/ci.yml] to indicates the Docker repository where the image should be pushed (see Section [Versioning](#Versioning)).

+Example projects that use this repository / image:
+  - [Sage-Bionetworks/rstudio]
+  - [Sage-Bionetworks-Challenges/challenge-analysis]

 ## Setting Synapse credentials